MostlyAdequate/mostly-adequate-guide/ch1.md

 //=>16
 ```

 Well, we got the right answer this time.
 There's much less code.
+The function nesting is a tad confusing...[^we'll remedy this sitation in ch5].
 It's better, but let's dig deeper.
 There are benefits to calling a spade a spade.
 Had we done so, we might have seen we're just working with simple addition(`conjoin`) and multiplication(`breed`).
 There's really nothing special at all about these two functions other than their names.
 Let's rename our custom functions to reveal their true identity.

 ```js
 var add = function(x, y) { return x + y };